KsaweryZietara/SchoolManagementSystem/README.md

 # SchoolManagementSystem
-A school management desktop application with MySQL (using Entity Framework) database, developed in C# (WPF).
+A school management desktop application with MySQL (using Dapper) database, developed in C# (WPF).